There is a lot of Talk these days about raising the minimum wage to $15 or more. Some cities such as Seattle have already done so.

 You can test that conclusion against your own business experience, while also analyzing what it costs you to cover a vacancy when someone quits, and find and train a new employee.
 For some, depending on the circumstances, it may eventually turn out the net cost of paying a higher wage is actually a negative number.
 Or at least not as much as a payroll increase might suggest.

+We specialize in companies with 75 to 6,000 employees.
 Learn more about Corban OneSource and our range of HR support services.